 Dr. V. Mdluli Velabo Mdluli obtained a Master of Science (Chemistry) at the University of Massachusetts Dartmouth (USA) in 2016, doing research with Professor David Manke working on the synthesis and characterization of tripodal ligands and their coordination to early transition metals.
 He then went on to do a Ph.D. in chemistry at Carnegie Mellon University (USA) with Professor Stefan Bernhard, working on tailoring the design of cationic iridium(III) complexes for photodriven hydrogen evolution and applications toward organic transformations.
-Velabo is currently an MRL postdoctoral researcher at Merck & Co., Inc., Rahway, NJ, USA working with Dr. Dan Lehnherr on the development of new photochemical and electrochemical synthetic methods.
+Velabo is currently an MRL postdoctoral researcher at Merck & Co., Inc., Rahway, NI, USA working with Dr. Dan Lehnherr on the development of new photochemical and electrochemical synthetic methods.

 Dr. D. Lehnherr Dan Lehnherr received his B.Sc. degree from the University of Victoria (Canada), where he carried out undergraduate research on photochemistry topics in the laboratory of Professor Peter Wan.
-He obtained his Ph.D. from the University of Alberta (Canada) under the mentorship of Professor Rik R. Tykwinski (Chemistry) and Professor Frank A. Hegmann (Physics) developing conjugated organic materials for optoelectronic applications (e.g., photodetectors and thin film transistors) and dimeric pentacenes as a platform for investigating intramole-cular singlet fission for solar cell technologies.
+He obtained his Ph.D. from the University of Alberta (Canada) under the mentorship of Professor Rik R. Tykwinski (Chemistry) and Professor Frank A. Hegmann (Physics) developing conjugated organic materials for optoelectronic applications (e.g., photodetectors and thin film transistors) and dimeric pentacenes as a platform for investigating intramolecular singlet fission for solar cell technologies.
 He was an NSERC Postdoctoral Fellow at Harvard University (USA) with Professor Eric N. Jacobsen focusing on organocatalysis and reaction mechanism elucidation where he developed dimeric thiourea catalysts for cooperative anion-binding catalysis.
 Subsequently he carried out postdoctoral research at Cornell University (USA) with Professor William R. Dichtel, developing synthetic methods to foldamers and nanographenes and studying their properties.
 Since 2016 he has been in the Catalysis Group within Process Research and Development at Merck & Co., Inc., Rahway, NJ, USA.
 His research interests are at the intersection of reaction discovery, physical organic chemistry, computational chemistry, and new capabilities to enable the development of medicines.

-Dr. Y-H. Lam Yu-hong Lam completed his DPhil in organic synthesis under the guidance of Professor Veronique Gouverneur at the University of Oxford (UK).
-He pursued postdoctoral research in computational chemistry at UCLA (USA), working alongside Professor Ken Houk.
+Dr. Y-H. Lam

+A171

+working alongside Professor Ken Houk.
 He is currently a computational organic chemist working at Merck & Co., Rahway, NJ, USA.
 His research primarily revolves around leveraging computational chemistry techniques, encompassing both physics-based and machine learning-based approaches, to streamline pharmaceutical process research and development.
 He has co-authored over 40 research papers and reviews.
 He has played a key role as co-chair of the Computational Chemistry working group within the IQ Consortium, showcasing his leadership and expertise in advancing computational chemistry practices in pharmaceutical research.

-Dr. Y. Ji Yining Ji earned her B.Sc. degree from the University of Barcelona (Spain) before obtaining her Ph.D. at the same institution under the guidance of Professor Antoni Riera and Professor Xavier Verdaguer.
+fore obtaining her Ph.D. at the same institution under the guidance of Professor Antoni Riera and Professor Xavier Verdaguer.
 Her doctoral work focused on the development of new asymmetric Pauson-Khand reactions.
-Following her Ph.D., she conducted postdoctoral research at the Scripps Research Institute (USA) with Professor Donna G. Blackmond, where she conducted in-depth mechanistic studies on catalytic reactions.
+Following her Ph.D., she conducted postdoctoral research at the Scripps Research Institute (USA) with Professor Donna G. Blackmond, where Yining Ji earned her B.Sc. degree from the University of Barcelona (Spain) beshe conducted in-depth mechanistic studies on catalytic reactions.
 In 2014, Yining Ji joined Merck & Co., Inc. in Rahway, NJ, USA.
 Her expertise is at the intersection of organic chemistry and physical organic chemistry.
 Yining made significant contributions to the field, co-authoring over 35 research papers and reviews.
 Her primary interest is in leveraging mechanistic principles to enhance the understanding, improvement, and discovery of organic chemistry, with a specific focus on streamlining pharmaceutical process research and development.
+Dr. Y. Ji